Metatarsal fracture (acute) - aftercare

 A common type of break in the part of your fifth metatarsal bone closest to the ankle is called a Jones fracture.
 This area of the bone has low blood flow.
 This makes healing difficult.

 An avulsion fracture occurs when a tendon pulls a piece of bone away from the rest of the bone.
-An avulsion fracture on the fifth metatarsal bone is called a "dancer's fracture."
+An avulsion fracture on the fifth metatarsal bone is sometimes called a "dancer's fracture."

 What to Expect